-You are encouraged to visit the Aircraft Overflight Noise Tool, which can be accessed through the Online Community Portal, to see the preliminary flight paths and the predicted aircraft noise impacts.
-We understand that you may have a wide range of questions about the preliminary flight paths, and are available to speak with you at our Community Information and Feedback Sessions, on 1800 038 160 or via email at wsiflightpaths@infrastructure.gov.au.
-Detailed information is also available on our Online Community Portal.
+You can view the preliminary flight paths and the predicted impacts on the Aircraft Overflight Noise Tool, via wsiflightpaths.gov.au.
+We understand you may have a wide range of questions about the preliminary flight paths.
+To answer your questions, we will be available to speak with you at our Community Information and Feedback Sessions.
+You can also email us your questions or call us on the number below.